AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/connection-metadata.md

 ## Environment Type

 Fusion connections can be used by both production and non-production systems.
 Knowing the difference is very important for protecting production environments.
 Please note that the environment type, like other connection metadata, is used for informational purposes only.
-Users are still responsible for accurate setting this attribute.
+Users are still responsible for accurately setting this attribute.

 ## Authentication Type

 Fusion connections can be used for both service accounts and personal accounts.
 Service accounts are used for authentication when a scenario automates as Fusion.
 Personal accounts are authentication based on a specific person.
 Which authentication type is used depends on the scenario's requirements.
 Personal accounts should be used for automated user actions.
-For example, if a Fusions scenario automates approval by a specific person, then the authentication type should be for that person.
+For example, if a Fusion scenario automates approval by a specific person, then the authentication type should be for that person.
+Otherwise, Fusion is acting as Fusion and the type should be "Service Account."

+ Please note that type, like other connection metadata, is used for informational purposes only.
+Users are still responsible for accurately setting this attribute manually.

 For more information on authentication types, please see [Authentication](https://developer.adobe.com/developer-console/docs/guides/authentication/) in Adobe's Authentication guide.